-Question: "What is the Christian answer to domestic violence?"
+Question: "What is the biblical perspective on domestic violence?"

 Answer: Domestic violence is narrowly defined as an act or threatened act of violence upon someone with whom the perpetrator is or has previously been in intimate relationship.
 The term domestic violence often brings to mind the concept of the “battered wife” or perhaps a married couple’s verbal argument escalating into physical assault.
 Domestic violence is also commonly linked to child abuse.
 Even if the children are not physically injured, watching or hearing a parent being abused can have severe psychological implications.